Text Link

 In addition to family therapy, we offer other forms of family support, such as:

-• Family education so loved ones can learn more about eating disorders, as well as how to talk about them in a way that isn’t stigmatizing or oppressive.
+• Family education which allows loved ones to learn more about eating disorders and how to talk about them in a way that isn’t stigmatizing or oppressive.

-• Family support groups so loved ones can share their experiences and learn from other family units.
+• Family support groups which give loved ones the chance to share their experiences and learn from other family units.

-In certain situations, family involvement may not be something that the patient and care team feel is helpful, especially if family dynamics include neglect or emotional, physical, or sexual abuse.
-We always make every effort to be inclusive however we may also need to refer the family to another support system that can provide outside support and guidance.
+While we always aim to be inclusive, we realize that in certain situations, family involvement may not be helpful for the patient and care team, especially if family dynamics include neglect or emotional, physical, or sexual abuse.
+In these cases, we may refer family members to another support system that can provide outside support and guidance.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.